MrMinemeet/AmznShipWarn/README.md

 You won't get automatic updates, but you can watch this repository to get notified about new releases.

 ## How does it work?
-The exension checks the page for the text that holds the shipping information.
+The extension checks the page for the text that holds the shipping information.
 If the text contains the word "Amazon", the extension does nothing.
 If the text does not contain the word "Amazon", the extension adds a warning to the page.
 In order to get the user's attention and make them aware of potential shipping costs.

 ## Currently supported Amazon sites
 The following Amazon sites are currently supported, but not every site has been tested.